Skip to content

 Primary 5-11 Part-Time

-This is a flexible, two-year training programme designed especially for people who have family commitments or need to work while training.
+The Red Kite Part Time Teacher Training Programme is an innovative, flexible, two-year training programme designed especially for people who have family commitments or need to work whilst training.
+Trainees can specialise in the 3-7 age range or the 5-11 age range.

 Advantages: